aerobless/knowledge/💽 Software/💿 Operating Systems/📱 iOS.md

 * [Signulous](https://www.signulous.com/): App signing and side-loading app store for iOS.
 Also works with UDIDs from [UDID-Registration.com](https://www.udidregistrations.com/).
 Apps installed via Signulous are valid for up to a year.
 * [Eleven Labs Reader](https://elevenlabs.io/text-reader): Reads from text, url, pdf or ePub documents with various narration voices.
 Works amazingly well with a very high quality narration that feels like it’s from a professional audiobook narrator.
 * [Working Copy](https://workingcopy.app/): A fully featured git client for iOS.
 Useful e.g. in combination with [[💎 Obsidian|Obsidian]].
+* [Overland](https://overland.p3k.app/): Overland tracks your location and sends your data to a server of your choosing.
+Can be used for example with [[📍 Thereabout]].

 # Swiss apps